 Nominating, Scheduling and Curtailment Priorities.

 The scheduling priority for PDD service is after FDD but before IDD.
-PDD service, however, will not be allowed to bump scheduled IDD service.
+PDD service, however, will not be allowed to bump scheduled IDD service {Why?
+This is different than GISB rules.
+Usually a customer paying demand charges has the opportunity to bump during the evening or intraday 1 cycles} .
 In the event Northern is required to allocate nominated PDD service it shall do so based on the total revenue to Northern.
 In the event Northern is required to allocate scheduled deferred delivery service, IDD will be interrupted first, followed by PDD, and then FDD.

 Allocation of Capacity